Compulsory Supervision Orders

 Compulsory Supervision Orders are made at Children’s Hearings.

 Children’s Hearings take place in Hearings Centres.
-They look like this
+They usually look something like this:

 Specially trained people called Panel Members will make a decision about what’s right for you.